pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MeansAndCovs.myst.md

 +++ {"papermill": {"duration": 0.039627, "end_time": "2020-12-22T18:36:35.195057", "exception": false, "start_time": "2020-12-22T18:36:35.155430", "status": "completed"}, "tags": []}

-As long as the shape matches the input it will receive, `gp.mean.Constant` can also accept a Theano tensor or vector of PyMC3 random variables.
+As long as the shape matches the input it will receive, `gp.mean.Constant` can also accept a Aesara tensor or vector of PyMC random variables.

 ```{code-cell} ipython3
 ---